-political hierarchies of the Old World were of little relevance in the New.
+The centralized and deeply entrenched ecclesiastical and political hierarchies of the Old World were of little relevance in the New.
 Pursuing their divinely-ordained errands in the wilderness, English colonists left behind the old order of the ecclesia with its elaborate distribution of ranks, honours, and roles.
 Most rejected the Church of England as hopelessly corrupt.
-Until well into the nineteenth century, the church in homogeneous, unconsciously local and America was replicating the circumstances of Anglo-Saxon England.
+Until well into the nineteenth century, the church in America was local and homogeneous, unconsciously replicating the circumstances of Anglo-Saxon England.
 In both cases, the church aspired to, and partially realized, "a real harmony of differentiated persons by blending together a diversity of characters and roles" whose affinity manifested the incarnate Body of Christ.
 [95] Both Anglicans and dissenters in England retained "a notion of Church and nation," but in the early American republic, one British minister remarked, "even Anglicans speak only of village and congregation."
 Typically, colonial towns were "ethically, religiously, and preferably ethnically one people."
-If "significant ethical or religious differences developed between divergent groups," only solution was separation.
+If "significant ethical or religious differences developed between divergent groups," the only solution was separation.
 "Harmony required homogeneity."
-Decentralization was the norm; colonial society was permanently in flux and energy flowed rapidly towards pockets of intense activity concentrated in local communities, energy flows that just as quickly ebbed or moved onward.
+[96] Decentralization was the norm; colonial society was permanently in flux and energy flowed rapidly towards pockets of intense activity concentrated in local communities, energy flows that just as quickly ebbed or moved onward.
 The patterns governing the circulation of energy were shaped by pressures emerging from racial conflicts over land and resources.
-It was "the existence of the

-Indians on the frontier" that slowed "the advance westwards of the settlements" and compelled "the backwoodsman to keep in touch with his countrymen in the rear."
+It was "the existence of the Indians on the frontier" that slowed "the advance westwards of the settlements" and compelled "the backwoodsman to keep in touch with his countrymen in the rear."
 [97]